crazysix/redcat/README.md

 # Coding Challenge

+Run program:
+1. Clone the repo to the local machine.
+2. Go to the cloned directory.
+3. Run `php -S localhost:8000`.
+4. Go to localhost:8000 in a browser.

 Instructions:
 1. Start at homepage (/).
 2. Cick the link to upload a file.
 The sample file (/files/example.csv) can be used to upload and test.